Art and Artist Files

 At this time, only the Artist and Institutional Files are indexed online.
 Though the old interface is no longer being maintained and does not index and display the names of galleries, museums and other organizations, it has features for browsing individual artists that you may find useful. http://www.sil.si.edu/DigitalCollections/Art-Design/artandartistfiles/vf_advanced.cfm

 More about the Art and Artist Files

-The Smithsonian American Art Museum/National Portrait Gallery (AA/PG) Library has a dynamic collection of over 150,000 files on Artists, Art Institutions, Collectors, and art-related Subjects.
+The Smithsonian American Art and Portrait Gallery (AA/PG) Library has a dynamic collection of over 150,000 files on Artists, Art Institutions, Collectors, and art-related Subjects.

 - The Artists Files, though primarily on American artists, also contain some European artists.

 - Art Institutions includes museums, galleries, art associations, clubs, leagues, societies, etc.